 - The Hidden Life of Trees: What They Feel, How They Communicate – Discoveries from a Secret World by Peter Wohlleben – A fascinating read.
 My two-years at IIFM introduced me to many things about trees and forest by forcing us to read those horribly written sleep-inducing technical text books.
 Reading them was a compulsion.
 But this is the book which makes it so much fun to explore trees and their ecosystem.
 I strongly suggest that this should be the first book that a person who is interested in trees and forest should read.

 - The Organized Mind: Thinking Straight in the Age of Information Overload by Daniel J Levitin – A very good resource for anyone who is looking to get cutting edge brain science behind how people organize their life and work.

 - Profit Over People by Noam Chomsky – The book reminds of our often misplaced faith in the infallibility of the unregulated market.
-He produces scathing attack on neoliberalism and points out the major flaws.
-Very good read to understand the limitations of market led development and how big corporates play the market.
+He produces a scathing attack on neoliberalism and points out the major flaws.
+Very good read to understand the limitations of the market led development and how big corporates play the market.

 - Between the World and Me by Ta-Nehisi Coates – Coates’s letter to his son shows us what does it mean to grow up as a black kid in today’s America.
 Coates writing is brilliant and his portrayal of black life in America raises many questions.